 Every client will have their own reason as to why they don't feel like doing user testing.

-Value is the core of what you are building: it's a term we use to describe the actual need there is for your product.
+Value is the core of what you're building.
+It's a term we use to describe the actual need there is for your product.

 Because of that fear, they often indulge themselves in vanity metrics to feel confident in what they're building, instead of healthily doubting the nature of their venture.

-These type of clients are a designer's nightmare: they love to either see ten versions of the same screen for no apparent reason, or spend late nights redesigning screens themselves in PowerPoint.
+These types of clients are a designer's nightmare.
+They love to either see ten versions of the same screen for no apparent reason or spend late nights redesigning screens themselves in PowerPoint.

-In their mind, there is a "perfect" version of their product, but "we're just not there yet".
-The reality — of course — is that design is an iterative process that is never finished.
+In their mind, there is a "perfect" version of their product, but "We're not there yet".
+The reality is that design is an iterative process that is never finished.

-If you try to suggest user testing to them, they will reply with stuff like "I cannot expose my future clients to something that's not finished yet.
-We'll see about testing once the design is done".
+If you try to suggest user testing to them, they will reply with stuff like 'I can't expose my future clients to something that's not finished yet.
+We'll see about testing once the design is done'.